← Back to CheddaTech

 CheddaGames

 Indie games like The Cheese Game, powered by our own infrastructure.
-Proving what's possible when developers own their tools.
+Living proof that small studios can build big things when they own their tools.

 "Open by default.
 Transparent by design.
 Built so no one can take it from you."